Holastor/Blade-and-Soul-2-Localization/README.md

 2) The author is not responsible for bugs, bans, and other problems.
 3) !!!!!!
 The author is not 100% sure whether it is possible to get a ban for this!!!!!!
 4) Is something not translated?
 Feel free to leave a comment and I'll try to add the translation for the next update.
-5) There is text in the game that is sewn into the game, and its translation is impossible.
-6) There is a lot of confused, incomprehensible text.
-Most likely I did not touch it either.
-7) Translated with Google Translate
+5) Translated with Google Translate

 ## License